 Other researchers have reached similar conclusions.
 For example, Paul E. Meehl (1986), examined whether there is a connection between basic psychological science and clinical practice.
 Meehl’s conclusion was that there is no integration between the two domains.
 Furthermore, even an examination of research in basic psychological processes produced intractable problems.
 Previously, Allen Newell (1973), a cognitive psychologist and specialist in computer sciences, wrote an article summarizing articles presented at a conference on processing visual information.
 Newell found that every empirical paper presented had the same structure: an interesting phenomenon had been discovered and two contradictory explanations were offered.
-For example, a distinction was made between two opposing explanations such as: a single memory system and dual systems; serial or parallel processing; single or multiple coding; decay of memory or interference; innate or learned processes; conscious or unconscious processes; gradual or one-trial learning; and so on (see Figure 2 in Newell, 1973).
-The problem is that these hypotheses, supported by interesting empirical findings, do not cohere towards development of a unified theory.
+For example, two opposing explanations for a phenomenon might be: a single memory system or dual systems; serial or parallel processing; single or multiple coding; decay of memory or interference; innate or learned processes; conscious or unconscious processes; gradual or one-trial learning; and so on (see Figure 2 in Newell, 1973).
+The problem is that these hypotheses, supported by interesting empirical findings, do not cohere towards the development of a unified theory.
 In other words, Newell suggested that dual opposing hypotheses do not advance psychology as a science.
-He maintains that in another 30 years all we shall obtain is a new collection of articles describing two opposing hypotheses to explain new empirical and cognitive discoveries.
+He maintained that in another 30 years all would obtain is a new collection of articles describing two opposing hypotheses to explain new empirical and cognitive discoveries.

-In contrast, other psychologists propose that theories such as Freud’s psychoanalytic theory, Hull’s theory of learning, or Estes’s Stimulus Sampling Theory can be considered unified theories (e.g., Estes, 1950; Hilgard and Bower, 1966; Marx and Cronan-Hillix, 1987).
+In contrast, other psychologists propose that theories such as Freud’s psychoanalytic theory, Hull’s theory of learning, or Estes’s stimulus sampling theory can be considered unified theories (e.g., Estes, 1950; Hilgard and Bower, 1966; Marx and Cronan-Hillix, 1987).
 While these theories were initially well-accepted, within a few decades each had been disconfirmed empirically and theoretically.
 (The great influence of psychoanalysis on literature and everyday discourse is a different subject altogether.)
-For example, Bower (1994) reviewed Stimulus Sampling Theory and found that it encountered many problems when applied to new and complex behaviors.
-Currently, Stimulus Sampling Theory has fallen out of use for several reasons.
+For example, Bower (1994) reviewed stimulus sampling theory and found that it encountered many problems when applied to new and complex behaviors.
+Currently, stimulus sampling theory has fallen out of use for several reasons.
 Researchers are interested in new theoretical and empirical questions, and the stimulus-response approach that dominated psychology in the 1950s has been replaced by the new information-processing approach.
 Even the learning theory that Pavlov developed has been refuted by new experiments, although his experimental procedures are still the cornerstone of the field of research on animal learning (Kimble, 1961).

-There have been several attempts to develop unified theories on the basis of the artificial intelligence, such as Newell’s (1992) SOAR.
-Although SOAR made important contributions to understanding cognition, it has received criticism and has sparked controversies (see e.g., Cooper and Shallice, 1995; Garcia-Marques and Ferreira, 2011; Lewis, 2001).
-SOAR seems not to have been accepted as a unified theory for psychology, in the way that Newtonian theory has been accepted in the field of physics.
+There have been several attempts to develop unified theories on the basis of artificial intelligence, such as Newell’s (1992) “Soar” model.
+Although Soar made important contributions to understanding cognition, it has received criticism and sparked controversies (see e.g., Cooper and Shallice, 1995; Garcia-Marques and Ferreira, 2011; Lewis, 2001).
+Soar seems not to have been accepted as a unified theory for psychology, in the way that Newtonian theory has been accepted in the field of physics.

 On the assumption that psychology encounters difficulties in developing a successful unified theory, the question arises as to how this gap between psychology and the natural sciences (physics) may be explained.
 The answer suggested here is based on the fact that psychology has not succeeded in discovering UMs empirically, as physics has.
 In the following section, I discuss the topic of measurement in psychology.

-A Possible Explanation of the “Failure to Develop a Unified Theory”: The Problem of Units of Measurement in Psychology
+A Possible Explanation of the Failure to Develop a Unified Theory: The Problem of Units of Measurement in Psychology